nxp-qoriq-yocto-sdk/uspdcp/README.txt

                          See <test-scenario-benchmark-single-th>/readme.txt for more details.

                     ---> <test-scenario-benchmark-sg>
-                         This is a two-thread test application that allows benchmarking PDCP data plane processing, using Scatter-Gather tables
+                         This is a two-thread test application that allows benchmarking PDCP data plane and control plane processing, using Scatter-Gather tables
                          Benchmark results consist of:
                             - core cycles/packet - spent in SEC user space driver APIs for sending and retrieving a packet to/from SEC engine.
                             - execution time
                             - CPU load
                          See <test-scenario-benchmark-sg>/readme.txt for more details.

+                    ---> <test-scenario-benchmark-single-th-sg>
+                         This is a single-thread test application that allows benchmarking PDCP data plane and control plane processing, using Scatter-Gather tables
+                         Benchmark results consist of:
+                            - core cycles/packet - spent in SEC user space driver APIs for sending and retrieving a packet to/from SEC engine.
+                            - execution time
+                            - CPU load
+                         See <test-scenario-benchmark-single-th-sg>/readme.txt for more details.
+                    ---> <test-scenario-b2b>
+                         This is a two-thread application that performs loopback encapsulation/decapsulation of PDCP data plane and control plane, using Scatter-Gather tables.
+                         See <test-scenario-b2b>/readme.txt for more details

 ----------------------------------------------------------------------------------------------------
 HOW TO INSTALL SEC USER SPACE DRIVER